electrickite/shibboleth/README.md

 ### Group synchronization ###

-The groups and roles for a MODX user can optionally be synchroized with attributes provided by Shibboleth.
+The groups and roles for a MODX user can optionally be synchronized with attributes provided by Shibboleth.
 The mapping between MODX groups and Shibboleth attributes is configured using the `shibboleth.group_rules` setting, one rule per line.
 A group mapping rule has the following format: